 Mr. Edman is not compensated for his service as a director.
 Mr. Edman's compensation as our chief executive officer and president is described below under "Compensation Discussion and Analysis" and "Executive Compensation."
-In 2017, Mr. Tang was also not separately compensated for his service as a director.
-Mr. Tang received total 2017 compensation of \$353,522 for his service as Managing Director - Asia Pacific Region, which total compensation consisted of the following: (i) base salary of \$255,948, (ii) an additional component of base salary in the amount of \$42,658 paid subsequent to 2017 year end, as is consistent with competitive practices in the region in recognition of the Chinese New Year, (iii) a discretionary bonus of \$42,119 to be paid in April, 2018 in recognition of the financial performance of our Company in 2017, and (iv) \$12,797 of contributions made by us on Mr. Tang's behalf to the Mandatory Provident Fund, a saving program for the retirement of residents in Hong Kong.
-The amounts paid to Mr. Tang were paid in Hong Kong Dollars (HKD) and converted to U.S. Dollars using an average exchange rate of \$0.1283 HKD per U.S. Dollar.
-As of March 31, 2018, Mr. Tang and the Company have agreed that he will no longer be an employee of the Company but will transition as only a director of the Company.
-The Company and Mr. Tang agreed as part of his separation from employment with the Company, Mr. Tang will receive a severance payment of \$150,000 USD.
-Beginning April 1, 2018, Mr. Tang will begin to receive compensation as a non-employee director of the Company.
+For the period between January 1 and March 31, 2018, Mr. Tang received total compensation of \$77,281 for his service as Managing Director - Asia Pacific Region of one of the Company's Hong Kong subsidiaries, which total compensation consisted of the following: (i) base salary of \$63,638, (ii) an additional pro-rata component of base salary in the amount of \$10,461 paid in 2018 as is consistent with competitive practices in the region in recognition of the Chinese New Year, and (iii) \$3,182 of contributions made by us on Mr. Tang's behalf to the Mandatory Provident Fund, a savings program for the retirement of residents in Hong Kong.
+As of March 31, 2018, Mr. Tang and the Company agreed that he would no longer be an employee of the Company's Hong Kong subsidiary.
+The Company and Mr. Tang agreed as part of his separation from employment, that Mr. Tang would receive a severance payment of \$150,000 USD and unused leave pay in the amount of \$42,774 USD.
+The amounts paid to Mr. Tang were paid in Hong Kong Dollars (HKD) and converted to U.S. Dollars (USD)